-Individuals recovering from a financial crisis in Chesapeake or Newport News should focus on reestablishing their credit.
+Individuals recovering from a financial crisis should focus their efforts on rebuilding credit.
 An effective method for beginning to rebuild credit is by obtaining a personal loan and repaying it without being late or missing any payments.

 Filing a bankruptcy does not remove negative account information from your credit report.
 After filing bankruptcy, the negative account information will remain on your credit report for up to seven years.
 Most lenders will be able to see that the negative account information was included in bankruptcy and know that you are not required to pay it back, even though it remains on your credit report.
-It normally takes two to four years to rebuild your credit after filing a bankruptcy.
+Rebuilding credit normally takes two to four years after filing a bankruptcy.
 As you properly pay on new credit lines and old credit lines role off the report, your credit score will gradually go up.

 We Are A Hampton Roads Debt Relief Law Firm

-The dedicated attorneys at The Law Offices of John W. Lee, P.C., have the experienced and knowledgeable attorneys to provide credit score tips, credit card management advice and other guidance for rebuilding credit.
-They also provide advice and guidance about the bankruptcy process for those individuals who might be helped by filing a Chapter 7 or Chapter 13 bankruptcy.
+Call The Law Offices of John W. Lee, P.C. at (757) 896-0868 to schedule a free and confidential initial consultation.
+Our experienced and knowledgeable attorneys provide credit score tips, credit card management advice and other guidance for rebuilding credit.
+We also provide advice about the bankruptcy process for those individuals who might be helped by filing a Chapter 7 bankruptcy or Chapter 13 bankruptcy.

 We have four convenient Hampton Roads locations in Virginia Beach, Hampton, Chesapeake and Newport News servicing the surrounding cities of Norfolk, Portsmouth, Suffolk, Smithfield, Poquoson and Williamsburg and the York, James City and Gloucester counties.